Mix Me a Person: Critical reception

 The Monthly Film Bulletin wrote: "Basically the old race-against-time story, alternating visits to the condemned cell with sequences of amateur detection, Mix Me a Person has been done up contemporary – which roughly means that the nightclub of a few years ago has been replaced by guitars and espresso in Battersea.
 Director and scriptwriter, as so often happens, venture into this territory with only the most imprecise ideas of teenage talk.
 The unsettling effect extends to more familiar locales, and neither Donald Sinden, who gives an uncommonly irascible performance, nor Anne Baxter, saddled with lines of whose implausibility the actress seems all too well aware, can be called at ease.
 Connoisseurs may be divided between the charms of Dr. Dyson's visit to the Battersea café, or the teenagers' return call in Belgravia.
 Adam Faith likeably goes through the part of injured innocent; and the film tries – though how tentatively and ham-handedly – to show that it is with it by a night car ride, nouvelle vague style, and some 'realistic' police and prison detail."

+Kine Weekly wrote: "Sociological stew containing more gristle than meat and clumsily flavoured by sex. ...
+Extravagant, nay, lurid ingredients are recklessly tossed into the melting pot, but defy both the cast and the director to cook up a satisfying, let alone wholesome, dish.
+And fancy giving Adam Faith an X certificate vehicle, thereby depriving the film of the patronage of his wide teenage public."

+Disc wrote: "This is a serious film, or so it would have us believe.
+But the audience was in hysterics.
+It was without a doubt one of the funniest films I have seen for years.
+I enjoyed immensely, but not in the way I was intended to enjoy it.
+If this was meant to be the vehicle to carry Adam Faith into the class of the serious actor, then he must look again, and harder.
+He will have to exercise much more of his intelligence and his critical faculties before signing another picture contract."